Cyclist on mountain bike

 WHAT IS AN MTB CENTRE

-It is an outdoor area designed so that MTB users can practise the sport safely.
-Various routes start off from MTB Centres (either on wide tracks or less busy paths) and they usually have the following features:A place where you can find tourist information.A car park, showers, washing areas, bike repair and hire (if you don't bring your own).Technical information on each route, route level classification, and graphic materials with maps.
+It is an open-air space designed for mountain bikers and for the safe practice of mountain biking.
+From the Mountain Bike Centre, there are several routes (either on wide tracks or less travelled paths) and they usually have the following characteristics:A welcome point where you will find tourist information.A parking area, showers, washing points, repair and bike rental (if you don't bring your own).Technical information on each route, routes classified by level and graphical materials with maps.

 Family mountain biking in Tenerife above a sea of clouds